cubexch/gitbook/order-entry/websocket-api.md

 ### MassCancelAck
 Mass-cancel-ack confirms a mass-cancel request.
 If `reason` is set, the mass cancel was not applied and there are no affected orders.
-Individual CancelOrderAck's will be sent for each order that was affected.
+In addition to this message, A separate CancelOrderAck will be sent for each order that was affected.

 | Field | Type | Label | Description |